itzme-hari18/testing/README.md

 # testing
-## EDITING THE FILE.
+##Editing file
-Its a markdown file in this in repository.
+Its a markdown file i this repository.